mibexx/collection/README.md

 Collection-Object
 =========================
 Collections to use as objects for lists.
 Can convert arrays to collections and collections to arrays.
+Collections are iterable.

 Installation
 ------------------